The Ultimate Guide to DMARC Reports in 2023

 2. Monitor email authentication.

-You can see if any of your mail senders is failing SPF, DKIM and DMARC authentication.
+You can see if any of your mail senders are failing SPF, DKIM, and DMARC authentication.

 3. Detect unauthorized use of your domains.

 You can determine if there are any unauthorized third parties sending emails using your domains.

 DMARC can send 2 types of reports upon request: aggregate reports and forensic reports.